EngFlow/example/buck2/rust/README.md

 In the `platforms` cell we specify:
 In the `platforms` cell we specify:
 * The platform used for remote execution in this project `root//platforms:remote_platform`, which includes the definition of the Docker image used for remote execution, and that defines constraints for targets to run in the remote execution environment.
-This platform provides an `ExecutionPlatformRegistrationInfo` a `ConfigurationInfo` and a `PlatformInfo` to be able to be used in the `.buckconfig`, and in the `exec_compatible_with` and `default_target_platform` of `rust_*` rules.
+This platform provides an `ExecutionPlatformRegistrationInfo` a `ConfigurationInfo` and a `PlatformInfo` to be able to be used in the `.buckconfig`, in the `--target-platforms` flag, and in the `exec_compatible_with` of `rust_*` rules.
 Note since rust rules depend on C++ linking this is needed similarly to the Buck2 cpp example in this repo.
 * The action keys `root//platforms:remote_execution_action_keys`, which provides a default `BuildModeInfo` that is needed for RE of tests to function properly.
 * The platform `image` configured in `platforms/defs.bzl`, notably, uses a different image than other Buck2 samples in this repo.
 Specifically, it uses a public AWS image that has `rust` preinstalled.
 This is because Buck2 rust rules do not include a hermetic rust toolchain.